BogoCvetkov/portfolio/README.md

 👉[What is the security audit process ?](./audit_process.MD)

-💪 In case you're unsure or even lost at what exactly you need for your protocol, this should not prevent you from texting me.
-I will always try to help to the best of my ability with advices, recommendations, referals etc. (completely free)!

 # 🏆 Hall Of Fame 🏆

 - Ranked **1st** 🥇 on [**Revert Land contest**](https://code4rena.com/audits/2024-03-revert-lend#top)